 It’s not just a form of art, it’s a way to translate images to consumer behavior actions, that sell your work.

-I bring many years of experience, knowledge, and expertise in many fields from hospitality, architecture, and design to new development, luxury homes, and commercial and retail architecture across Germany, Poland, Norway, Italy, France, and the rest of the EU region
+I bring many years of experience, knowledge, and expertise in many fields from hospitality, architecture, and design to new development, luxury homes, and commercial and retail architecture across Germany, Denmark, Norway, Italy, France, and the rest of the EU region

 Table of Contents

-One of the first documented architecture style visuals on the permanent image was done by Nicephore Niepce.
+One of the first documented architecture-style visuals on the permanent image was done by Nicephore Niepce.

 Throughout history, images of buildings were a highly valued subject.